Licensing Info: College of Alberta Psychologists #3176p

 Concerns related to:

-One of the more difficult parts of couple’s therapy is helping the couple negotiate their expectations for the outcomes of therapy.
+One of the more difficult parts of couples therapy is helping the couple negotiate their expectations for the outcomes of therapy.
 Couples often conflict with each other over different outcomes to the scenarios they find themselves repeatedly stuck in.
 In therapy, we work to establish an awareness of these differences from the very first session, but also work to understand how they are often tied together in common ideals.
-These goals and desires often change as therapy progresses, which can create an ongoing need for monitoring these differences.
+These goals and desires can change as therapy progresses, which can create an ongoing need for monitoring these differences.
 As your therapist, I hope to help you find the shared golden thread amongst these apparent differences, to help you work towards a future you both want together.

-Let’s look at a common couple’s problem - loss of trust in each other - and see how an integrative approach to couple’s therapy draws from individual modalities, as well as some modalities developed specifically for couples:
+Let’s look at a common couple’s problem - loss of trust in each other - and see how an integrative approach to couple’s therapy draws from both individual therapy modalities, as well as some modalities developed specifically for couples:

 You can learn more about how I support my couples through these approaches in One Life's guide to Choosing the Right Psychologist in Calgary for Your Marriage Counselling.